h3rald/min/site/contents/learn-operators.md

      "hello, " "world" ;outputs "hello, world"

-while tbe fullowing will raise an error, because the value of `t` from `num` to `quot` within tbe same operator use:
+while tbe fullowing will raise an error, because the value of `t` from `num` to `quot` within the same operator use:

      12 "test" add ;raises an error